 This is either because these firms have opted not to take part, or because their products are not eligible.
-The service only covers drawdown providers taking part in the FCA’s new investment pathways initiative, under which savers are offered default investment funds according to a basic assessment of their circumstances and risk.
+The service only covers drawdown providers taking part in the FCA’s investment pathways initiative, under which savers are offered default investment funds according to a basic assessment of their circumstances and risk.

-With so many providers not included in the Money Advice Service’s tool, pension experts warn that savers relying on its recommendations may be missing out on better deals elsewhere.
+With so many providers excluded from MoneyHelper’s tool, pension experts warn that savers relying on its recommendations may be missing out on better deals elsewhere.
 The tool itself underlines what is at stake, with the cheapest drawdown providers charging thousands of pounds less than their pricier counterparts.

-The broader criticism of the price-comparison service is that cost should not be the only determining factor in savers’ choice of drawdown plans.
+The broader criticism of the tool is that cost should not be the only determining factor in savers’ choice of drawdown plans.
 The schemes are complex products, with savers treading a fine balance between taking an income on which to live during retirement, investing to preserve and grow their capital, and ensuring their money lasts for as long as they need it to.
 Several factors come into play, from the investment options available through a drawdown scheme to the support providers offer as savers make key decisions.

 This is why the FCA urges savers coming up to retirement and considering drawdown to take specialist financial advice.
 But it knows that many savers are not heeding its calls.
-The Money Advice Service’s price-comparison tool is at least a step in the right direction, and comparing some providers is arguably better than blindly using the drawdown service offered by a saver’s current pension provider.
+MoneyHelper’s price-comparison tool is at least a step in the right direction, and comparing some providers is arguably better than blindly using the drawdown service offered by a saver’s current pension provider.

 The choice for savers at retirement is usually presented as binary: they either use their pension funds to buy an annuity offering a guaranteed income for life, or they take out a drawdown plan, leaving their savings invested and drawing a pension income directly from it.